Skip to main content

 • one minute in two years.

-soilSHOP staff will help explain soil screening results and share information on ways to reduce potential exposures to lead and other harmful substances in soil.
+soilSHOP staff will help explain screening results and share information on ways to reduce potential exposures to lead in and around your home.

 Field-based XRF screening (the method we use for soilSHOP events) is not as accurate as laboratory analysis.
 The screening level data from the soilSHOP may not be scientifically or legally defensible.
 Sample interpretations and screening data are not designed, or of an appropriate data quality, to drive public health decisions.

-Participants may wish to seek further laboratory testing to confirm their soil screening results.
+Participants may wish to seek further laboratory testing to confirm their screening results.

-What if my screening results show there are high levels of lead on my property?
+What if my soil screening results show there are high levels of lead on my property?

 We will provide you with expert advice on how to reduce lead exposures and safe gardening practices.
 We may also suggest seeking laboratory analysis.
 More information can be found in these resources: